frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-dialect.md

 #### `itemType`

-A Table Dialect descriptor `MAY` have the `itemType` property that `MUST` be a string with value `array` or `object`; undefined by default.
+A `structured` Table Dialect descriptor `MAY` have the `itemType` property that `MUST` be a string with value `array` or `object`; undefined by default.
 This property specifies whether the data `property` contains an array of arrays or an array of objects.

 For example, this data file: